 What Are The Global Host Cities?

 Celebrations will happen all around the world.
-Additionally, every year, one or several cities are selected to host the event.
-After the 2020’s festivities were canceled by the COVID-19 pandemic, the host city will be again Cape Town in 2022.
+Additionally, one or more cities are selected each year to host the event.
+After the 2020 festivities were canceled due to the COVID-19 pandemic, they were held as global events, and in 2024, they returned with selected host cities.
+For 2026, the International Jazz Day Global Host City is Chicago, Illinois, United States.

 International Jazz Day Global Host Cities: